De-Instagram-ing your life: What one student learned after deleting the app

 “Why would I compare myself to others when I can just tell them how awesome they are?” she said.
 “I can lift people up instead of comparing myself to them.”

-To read more stories from The @ Company, sign up for our newsletter for Internet Optimists.
+To find more stories from The @ Company, follow us on Twitter.